Weights for relative motives; relation with mixed complexes of sheaves: Preliminaries: relative motives and weight structures

 If $w_{\cu}$ and $w_{\du}$ are bounded, then $w$ also is by definition.
 The remaining part of assertion \ref{igluwsc} is immediate from Remark 8.2.4(1) of \cite{bws} and assertion \ref{iwgen}.

 (\ref{igluwsn}): Suppose that the assumptions of assertion \ref{igluws} are fulfilled, and consider some weight structure $v$ for $\cu$ such that $i_*$ and $j^*$ are weight-exact.

-Since $i_*$ and $j^*$ are weight-exact, by assertion \ref{iadj} we obtain: $i^!$ and $j_*$ are left weight-exact; $i^*$ and $j_!$ are right weight-exact (with respect to the corresponding weight structure).
-Hence the class $\cu^{v\le 0}$ (resp. $\cu^{v\ge 0}$) is contained in $C_1$ (resp. in $C_2$) in the notation of assertion \ref{igluws}.
-Since $(C_1,C_2)$ does yield a weight structure $w$ for $\cu$ (by loc.cit.), by assertion \ref{iuni} we obtain that $v=w$.
+Since $i_*$ and $j^*$ are weight-exact, by assertion \ref{iadj} we obtain: $i^!$ and $j_*$ are right weight-exact; $i^*$ and $j_!$ are left weight-exact (with respect to the corresponding weight structures).
+Hence the class $\cu_{v\le 0}$ (resp. $\cu_{v\ge 0}$) is contained in $C_1$ (resp. in $C_2$) in the notation of assertion \ref{igluws}.
+Since the couple $(C_1,C_2)$ does yield a weight structure $w$ for $\cu$ (by loc. cit.), by assertion \ref{iuni} we obtain that $v=w$.

 \end{proof}